RolandCsibrei/babylonjs-real-sun-moon/README.md

 See [Configuring quasar.conf.js](https://v2.quasar.dev/quasar-cli/quasar-conf-js).

 # babylonjs-real-sun-moon library
 #### No NPM published yet.
-This library will move to a separate repository.
+This library will be moved to a separate repository.

 The RealSun library code is located in the `library` folder.
 ```bash